mmann1123/YouthMappersAcademy/10-Gender Perspectives.md

 - **5 Ways to Engage Men in Gender Diversity Initiatives:** Gender equality is still an issue at work, but it is not a women’s issue.
 Gender initiatives have traditionally focused on improving women’s participation in the workplace, but recently (in sociological terms, anyway) there has been a shift toward making ‘gender’ a gender-neutral problem.
 We need men to be part of the conversation on diversity.
 Read more about [how to engage men in gender diversity initiatives](https://theglasshammer.com/2010/09/5-ways-to-engage-men-in-gender-diversity-initiatives/).

-- How to Disagree with Someone More Powerful than You: How exactly do you voice dissent with your superior?
+- **How to Disagree with Someone More Powerful than You**: How exactly do you voice dissent with your superior?
 And is it always worth it to do so?
 Communication experts say that while just agreeing feels easier, it’s not always the best decision to make.
 Read this [article from Harvard Business Review](https://hbr.org/2016/03/how-to-disagree-with-someone-more-powerful-than-you?utm_medium=email&utm_source=tgr_newregistrants&utm_campaign=subscribetohbr_gbb&utm_content=engagment5_suboffer_t3&utm_term=touch3&deliveryName=DM155783) on how to disagree with someone more powerful than you.

 ### Explore Your Gender

 ```{image} Module10_Static/10.27.png
 :alt: alt text
 :width: 100px

 ```

 Gender is also a personal topic.
 In this course, we would like to provide you with the opportunity to explore your own personal understanding of gender.
 Below are some exercises you may consider completing.